pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ### Returns

-The publish() operation returns a PublishResult with timetoken, or a PubNub Error.
+The `publish()` operation returns a `PublishResult` which contains the timetoken, or a `PubNub Error` which contains the error indicator and the description of the error.

 ```
 // success example